abesnier/docker-php-fpm/README.md

 # PHP-FPM Docker Image
-PHP-FPM with [modules required by GravCMS](https://learn.getgrav.org/17/basics/requirements#php-requirements) not in default php-fpm image (the other required modules are enabled by default):
+PHP-FPM with [Composer](https://getcomposer.org/) and  [modules required by GravCMS](https://learn.getgrav.org/17/basics/requirements#php-requirements) not in default php-fpm image (the other required modules are enabled by default):
 - zip
 - gd